kamal-gith/CRUD_app/README.md

 DOCS IN SUMMARY

-This task made use of the following Tech:
+This task made use of the following Techs:
 -Node.js
 -Express
 -mongoose